etimberg/pycircuitbreaker/README.md

 Default: 30

 The number of seconds the breaker stays fully open for before test requests are allowed through.

+### strategy

+Type: `Optional[pycircuitbreaker.CircuitBreakerStrategy]`
+Default: `pycircuitbreaker.CircuitBreakerStrategy.SINGLE_RESET`

+Controls how successes change the error count when the breaker is closed.
+By default, a single success resets the number of errors in the breaker.

+Possible options:
+* `CircuitBreakerStrategy.SINGLE_RESET`
+* `CircuitBreakerStrategy.NET_ERROR`

 ## CircuitBreaker API